Olasubomi1/Netflix-clone/README.md

-A React Netflix-clone web application.
+A React netflix-clone web application.

 access the site with the link
 http://shubby-netflix-clone.web.app